tartley/flyinghigh-opengl-from-python/README.txt

-The source code in this directory is an exploration of the ideas for a talk about using OpenGL from Python.
+An exploration of graphics / geometry ideas for a talk about using OpenGL from Python.
 Run the demo code using:

     python -O run.py [-f]